What do you want to achieve with your Neighbourhood Plan?

 - Be compatible with Environmental legislation (Strategic Environment Assessment)

-You can learn about each of the stages and activities required to produce a neighbourhood plan in the document below:
+You can learn about each of the stages and activities required to produce a neighbourhood plan in the documents below:

-Making a Neighbourhood Plan is a significant undertaking.
-It will require a lot of time and effort, usually by volunteers to successfully deliver one.
-In our experience, they take at least 2 years to prepare.
-However, they can take much longer (in Cornwall it’s an average of around 5 years from designation to completion).
-The policies in the plan gather weight as the plan moves through the process.
-Once the plan has been successfully examined and supported at referendum, it will form part of the Local Development Plan.
-This will then be used alongside National and Cornwall planning policies to make decisions on planning applications in the Neighbourhood Area.
+Producing a neighbourhood plan is a significant undertaking and requires a lot of time and effort, usually by your volunteers to deliver.
+In our experience, they take an average of around 5 years from designation to completion.
+The policies in a neighbourhood plan gather weight as the plan moves through the process.
+Once the neighbourhood plan has been successfully examined and supported at referendum, it will form part of the local development plan.
+This will then be used alongside National and Cornwall planning policies to make decisions on planning applications in your neighbourhood area.

 Email us at neighbourhoodplanning@cornwall.gov.uk to discuss your neighbourhood plan.